kar722/kylies-disciples/Test-Prep-Study.md

 ---
-title: How To
+title: Test Prep Study
 layout: template
-filename: howto
+filename: Test-Prep-Study
 ---

 # How to Create a Multi-page Website using Github Pages